-The Company has a Non-Operator participating interest of 20% in JPDA 06-103 block (Refer Note 20).
+The Company had a Non-Operator participating interest of 20% in JPDA 06-103 block (Refer Note 19).
 The exploration activity was suspended because of the uncertainty arising out of arbitration proceedings by Timor Leste Government against Government of Australia with regard to the 'Certain Maritime Arrangements in Timor Sea', (CMATS) Treaty.
 The consortium submitted formal request to Autoridade Nacional do Petroleo e Minerais (ANPM) of Timor Leste, the Regulator towards termination of Production Sharing Contract (PSC) for consent, without claim or penalty, citing expenditure in excess of commitment.
 ANP rejected the consotium's offer to terminate without claim and penalty.
-The regulator terminated the PSC on 15th July 2015 and demanded the payment of the "liability upon termination" (Refer Note 10).
-The arbitration proceedings intiated in October 2018 has come to a "deed of settlement and release" being the full and final setlement of the disputes and proceedings.
-In view of the termination of PSC, an amount of Rs.197.41 Lakhs, being expenditure incurred during F.Y.
-2020-21 has been provided during the year in the financial statements towards impairment loss (March 31, 2020 - Rs.102.34 Lakhs).
+The regulator terminated the PSC on 15th July 2015 and demanded the payment of the "liability upon termination".
+Accordingly Rs.
+1,198.96 Lakhs (USD 1,600,000) has been paid as the settlement sum and balance provision of Rs.
+1,424.16 Lakhs (USD 1,900,000) has been reversed in FY 2020-21.

-The Company has recognized its share of income, expenditure in the block on the basis of billing statements provided by the operator upto October 2019 and on the basis of management estimates from November 2019 to March 2021.
+The Company has recognized its share of income, expenditure in the block on the basis of billing statements provided by the operator upto October 2019 and on the basis of management estimates from November 2019 to March 2022.
+In view of the termination of PSC, an amount of Rs.18.42 Lakhs, being expenditure recognised during F.Y.
+2021-22 has been provided during the year in the financial statements towards impairment loss (March 31, 2021 - Rs.197.41 Lakhs).